 The vehicle identification number "VIN" is a 17 digit number and is found on a plate visible in the bottom left hand corner of the windscreen.
 The number is also known as the chassis number and is shown on the type approval plate, attached to the cab door pillar, along with the permissible weight data.

-The factory job number is an alphanumeric code consisting of a letter followed by four numbers, and is found on a label inside the glove box or on the bottom of the type approval plate.
+The factory job number is an alphanumeric code consisting of a letter followed by four numbers, and is found on a label inside the glove box.
 The number is useful when contacting the dealer or factory to discuss the vehicle.